 Project management systems bring the scrum methodology to the digital realm, allowing team members to collaborate completely online.
 What’s better, is that stakeholders and product owners can review and approve work at a click of a mouse, streamlining the whole process.

 This universal digital tool allows team members from across the company to assign tasks to different departments, owners and team members.
-Through Asana, product owners and other stakeholders gives team members a due date to complete their work by as well as top level feedback with every task that is assigned to them.
+Through Monday, product owners and other stakeholders gives team members a due date to complete their work by as well as top level feedback with every task that is assigned to them.

 Team collaboration platforms - The best tool for creative teams